-Following its decision a year ago in In re: MultiPlan Stockholders Litigation, the Delaware Chancery Court's Jan.
-4 Delman v.
-GigAcquisitions3 LLC decision rejects certain arguments left open following MultiPlan and indicates even robust disclosures will not entitle special purpose acquisition companies to business judgment review.
+Following its decision last year in In re MultiPlan, the Delaware Court of Chancery's decision in Delman v.
+GigAcquisitions3 rejects certain arguments left open following MultiPlan and indicates even robust disclosures will not entitle SPACs to business judgment review.

-Summary
+SUMMARY

-The Chancery's Delman v.
-GigAcquisitions3 decision denied a motion to dismiss a complaint brought by a SPAC stockholder against the SPAC's sponsor and its directors.[1]

-This is the court's second decision addressing fiduciary duties of SPAC directors, and consistent with the court's first decision, In re: MultiPlan Corp.[2] the court held that the de-SPAC transaction at issue is subject to entire fairness review.

-The court rejected the defendants' arguments that plaintiff's claims were derivative or constituted impermissible holder claims, and found that the sponsor controlled the SPAC through its "unrivaled authority over" the SPAC's business affairs.[3]

-Moreover, the court held that the SPAC's proxy statement was materially false and misleading and, even if the proxy statement had been sufficient, the SPAC's structure rendered the stockholder vote approving the transaction "inconsistent with the principles animating" business judgment review under its 2015 Corwin v.
-KKR Financial Holdings LLC decision.[4]

-As it did in MultiPlan, the court noted that typical SPAC features, such as the sponsor's compensation structure, the directors' connections to the sponsor's controller and the decoupling of the stockholders' voting and economic interests, created a scenario in which the sponsor and the SPAC's directors "were incentivized to undertake a value-decreasing transaction."[5]
+On January 4, 2023, the Delaware Court of Chancery denied a motion to dismiss a complaint brought by a SPAC stockholder against the SPAC's sponsor and its directors in Delman v.
+GigAcquisitions3, LLC ("Gig3").1 This is the Court's second decision addressing fiduciary duties of SPAC directors, and consistent with the Court's first decision, In re MultiPlan Corp.
+Stockholders Litigation,2 the Court held that the de-SPAC transaction at issue is subject to entire fairness review.
+The Court rejected defendants' arguments that plaintiff's claims were derivative or constituted impermissible "holder" claims, and found that the sponsor controlled the SPAC through its "unrivaled authority over" the SPAC's "business affairs."3 Moreover, the Court held that the SPAC's proxy statement was materially false and misleading and, even if the proxy statement had been sufficient, the SPAC's structure rendered the stockholder vote approving the transaction "inconsistent with the principles animating" business judgment review under Corwin v.
+KKR Financial Holdings LLC.4 As it did in MultiPlan, the Court noted that typical SPAC features, such as the sponsor's compensation structure, the directors' connections to the sponsor's controller and the decoupling of the stockholders' voting and economic interests, created a scenario in which the sponsor and the SPAC's directors "were incentivized to undertake a value-decreasing transaction."5

+THE COURT'S DECISION
-As has become a common occurrence when a company that goes public through a de-SPAC transaction suffers a stock price decline, the plaintiff in GigAcquisitions3 alleged that defendants breached their fiduciary duties and were unjustly enriched in connection with the de-SPAC transaction by issuing a false and misleading proxy statement.

-The proxy statement, the plaintiff alleged, did not accurately disclose the net cash per share to be invested in the SPAC's target and failed to provide the SPAC's public stockholders with an impartial picture of the target's financial prospects.
+As has become a common occurrence when a company that goes public through a de-SPAC transaction suffers a stock price decline, plaintiff in Gig3 alleged that defendants breached their fiduciary duties and were unjustly enriched in connection with the de-SPAC transaction by issuing a false and misleading proxy statement that did not accurately disclose the net cash per share to be invested in the SPAC's target and failed to provide the SPAC's public stockholders with an impartial picture of the target's financial prospects.